WhatTheDickens/engl340/mod-6/outcomes.md

 ### Before class

 - Read the pages in the module "Text Encoding."
-- Leave a comment on a passage in *Walden* from one of the chapters assigned for 2/26.
+- Leave a comment on a passage in *Walden* in another of the chapters assigned for 2-25.

 ### In class

 - Visit with Beth Witherell, Editor-in-Chief of [*The Writings of Henry D. Thoreau*](https://thoreau.library.ucsb.edu/).

-***Class work:*** *In your folder for 2-23, share your journal file for the day with notes on our visit from Dr. Witherell.*
+***Class work:*** *In your folder for 2-25, share your journal file for the day with notes on our visit from Dr. Witherell.*

 ## Friday, February 27